jroller03/portfolio/README.md

 ## Description

-Basic portfolio about me and what I have accomplished and will accomplish.
+Portfolio about me and what I have accomplished and will accomplish.
 Links to other work for reference and what I have done.

 ## Setup/Installation Requirements

+* clone repository and open index.html
-open link from folder or github explore and click links to learn about me
+* explore and click links to learn about me

 ## Support and contact details

-Justin Roller
+* Justin Roller
-justinrllr@yahoo.com
+* justinrllr@yahoo.com
-link to my portfolio gh-pages https://github.com/jroller03/portfolio.git
+* link to my portfolio gh-pages https://github.com/jroller03/portfolio.git

 ## Technologies Used

-HTML
+* HTML
-CSS
+* CSS
-BOOTSTRAP
+* BOOTSTRAP

 ### License